epswartz/scalable-league-win-prediction/README.md

 # scalable-league-win-prediction

-A scalable service for predicting wins in League of Legends.
+A scalable service for predicting wins in League of Legends using logistic regression.
 Built to demonstrate containerized scalability on GKE.

 # Running Locally
 1. `python3 main.py`